Crossing Continents: Army Reserve officer commutes to the USA for weekend training

 |0

-This work, Crossing Continents: Army Reserve officer commutes to the USA for weekend training [Image 2 of 2], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Crossing Continents: Army Reserve officer commutes to the USA for weekend training, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Crossing Continents: Army Reserve officer commutes to the USA for weekend training

 LEAVE A COMMENT